ZJZAC/awesome-deep-model-IP-protection/README.md

 7. [Preventing DNN Model IP Theft via Hardware Obfuscation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9417217): This paper presents a novel solution to defend against DL IP theft in NPUs during model distribution and deployment/execution via lightweight, keyed model obfuscation scheme. | [BibTex](): goldstein2021preventing | Goldstein et al, *IEEE Journal on Emerging and Selected Topics in Circuits and Systems* 2021

+threats from side-channel attacks
+1. [Stealing neural networks via timing side channels](https://arxiv.org/pdf/1812.11720.pdf): Here, an adversary can extract the Neural Network parameters, infer the regularization hyperparameter, identify if a data point was part of the training data, and generate effective transferable adversarial examples to evade classifiers; this paper is exploiting the timing side channels to infer the depth of the network; using reinforcement learning to reduce the search space | [BibTex](): duddu2018stealing | Duddu et al, 2018.12

 ## Software&nbsp;Watermarking
 1. [Software Watermarking: Models and Dynamic Embeddings](http://users.rowan.edu/~tang/courses/ref/watermarking/collberg.pdf) | [BibTex](): collberg1999software | Collberg et al, *Proceedings of the 26th ACM SIGPLAN-SIGACT symposium on Principles of programming languages* 1999